John Laws: Early career

 Laws began his radio career in 1953 at 3BO in Bendigo before working at several other rural radio stations and joining 2UE in 1957, the first of four terms at the Sydney radio station, during which time he became one of the first Australian disc jockeys to play rock 'n' roll music (along with Bob Rogers, Tony Withers and Stan Rofe).
 Laws pioneered the practice (soon taken up by Rofe) of using contacts in the airline industry to supply him with the latest international pop releases, giving him an edge at a time when Australian releases of many British and American pop records might be delayed for months.

+Laws left 2UE in 1959, and moved to the Hunter Valley, where he ran a farm.
+In the period between 1959 and 1962 Laws worked at both 2HD Newcastle and his first stint at 2SM.
+The newspaper advertisement for his move to the Sydney station showed him holding a small Mexican puppy.
+It was during this time he first worked with John Brennan.